Special Sessions Planning

 Chair of the Technical Committee arranges for the session to be listed in the Call for Papers for the meeting.

-Special Session Organizer is responsible for providing title and description of scope of session, inviting speakers to participate in the session, providing invited speakers with information about deadlines and other details of their participation and for conveying information about the organization of session to the sponsoring technical committee’s representative to the Technical Program Organizing Meeting (TPOM).
+Special Session Organizer is responsible for providing title and description of scope of session, inviting speakers to participate in the session, providing invited speakers with information about deadlines and other details of their participation and for conveying information about the organization of session to the sponsoring technical program organizer (TPO) to the Technical Program Organizing Meeting (TPOM).

 Specific Responsibilities of Special Session Organizers

-- Within one month after that meeting you will receive information from the ASA regarding the planning of your session including a request for your current contact information, copies of the printed call for papers to send to nonmembers invited to present papers, and a planning form that must be submitted immediately after the abstract deadline date.
+- Within one month after that meeting you will receive information from the ASA regarding the planning of your session including a planning form that must be submitted immediately after the abstract deadline date.
 You will also be asked to provide a list of invited speakers in preferred order.
 Upon receipt of this letter, you should contact your invited speakers to remind them of the deadline for receipt of abstracts and send them the document that contains specific instructions for invited speakers.
 You will also receive instructions on how to access the abstract database to monitor the invited and contributed submissions to your session.

 - Two weeks prior to the deadline for receipt of abstracts you should remind invited speakers of the deadline date for submission of abstracts and that they should submit their abstract to the ASA by that date and send a separate copy to you.

-- At the deadline for submission of the planning form (usually three or four days after the deadline for receipt of abstracts), you should send the form and list of speakers in preferred order to your Technical Committee representative to the TPOM and to the ASA Office.
+- At the deadline for submission of the planning form (usually one day after the deadline for receipt of abstracts), you should send the form and list of speakers in preferred order to your Technical Program Organizer representative to the TPOM and to the ASA Office.
 The ASA office will let you know if any of your invited speakers have not submitted abstracts or locate missing submissions of authors who you know submitted their abstract before the deadline date.

 - Procedures for the production of the meeting program have changed significantly since the ASA began to accept abstracts electronically.
-The schedule for production of the meeting program is based upon the ability of the publisher to begin production of the meeting program prior to the deadline for receipt of abstracts.
 Submission of abstracts after the deadline may result in delays in the production schedule and in the printing and mailing of the meeting program.
 Therefore, only the Technical Program Chair of the Meeting can authorize the acceptance of abstracts after the deadline date.
 You must contact the Technical Program Chair of the meeting to determine whether a late invited abstract can be accepted.
 Late abstracts should not be sent to the representative to the TPOM since they cannot be added to the program at the TPOM without prior approval from the Technical Program Chair.